What is CMMS?

 At the core of any CMMS is the asset hierarchy (often called the asset register).
 The asset hierarchy is essentially any valuable asset for which the asset history should be known and accessible, and on which work is to be performed and tracked.

-Since assets are being tracked, a natural function of CMMS is to manage preventative maintenance (sometimes called "PM" for short, or scheduled maintenance ) that we know, in advance, is required on those assets.
+Since assets are being tracked, a natural function of CMMS is to manage preventive maintenance (sometimes called "PM" for short, or scheduled maintenance ) that we know, in advance, is required on those assets.
 This form of maintenance is performed based on pre-defined intervals, such as time-based maintenance, or meter-based (from a meter reading), or another metric applicable to the asset.

 Most CMMS will also offer the ability to manage inventory.
 While CMMS does not strictly service inventory management, a natural extension exists given that spare parts and consumables are being consumed via work orders and they are an important factor in determining the cost of maintenance and of ownership of any asset over its lifetime.